 Music

 Yes.
-Music minors are required to take at least 4 semesters of an applied instrument.
-They are also required to perform a jury at the end of the second and the fourth semesters.
+Music minors are required to take at least 2 semesters of an applied instrument.
+They are also required to perform a jury at the end of the second semester.

 Music